alexfernandez/alexfernandez.github.io/2025/on-art.md

 artificial intelligence (AI)
 and large language models (LLMs) may look as a bleak endeavor: isn't everything said and done?
-Aren't the machines copying everything well enough so there is no place for the fledging artist?
+When the machines copying everything well enough, what place is left for the fledging artist?
 There is hope, my human friends!
+Read on.

 # 📖 A Brief Definition

-We will start with this working definition:
+Let us start by establishing this working definition:

 > Art is any activity that intentionally transmits emotions among humans.